-(a) a reference to a registered club that is being wound up is taken to be a reference to a registered club in respect of which a winding-up notice has been published; and club: and
+- (a) a reference to a registered club that is being wound up is taken to be a reference to a registered club in respect of which a winding-up notice has been published; and - (b) a reference to the assets of a registered club is taken to include a reference to any assets held on behalf, or for the purposes, of the registered club; and - (c) a reference to the liabilities of a registered club is taken to include a reference to any liabilities that may be discharged out of its assets. - (12) A winding-up notice is not a statutory rule. - (13) This section applies only to registered clubs that are incorporated under the Associations Incorporation

-- (c) a reference to the liabilities of a registered club is taken to include a reference to any liabilities that may be discharged out of its assets. - (12) A winding-up notice is not a statutory rule. - (13) This section applies only to registered clubs that are incorporated under the Associations Incorporation Act 1964, not to those that are incorporated under the Corporations Act.
+Act 1964, not to those that are incorporated under the Corporations Act.